MohamedEmary/data-visualization/README.md

-# Customer Transaction Data Visaulization
+# Customer Transaction Data Visualization

 This project uses `json-server` to create an API from the JSON file that holds the customer transaction data.
 It also uses the template repository [`kitloong/json-server-vercel`](https://github.com/kitloong/json-server-vercel) that deploys the API to Vercel.